EEZ-Y Compact Travel Review

 Ease of Use

-The EEZ-Y has a very nice ergonomic handle that features an auto open AND close button much like the Lewis N Clark Umbrella, which we really like for the ease of closing in crowded areas.
-However, a number of factors made its performance significantly lower than the Lewis N Clark.
+The EEZ-Y has a very nice ergonomic handle that features an auto-open AND close button, which we really like for the ease of closing in crowded areas.

-The canopy is noticeably heavier due to the overlapping, wind resistant canopy design.
+The canopy is noticeably heavier than others due to the overlapping, wind-resistant canopy design.
 The canopy was also very hard to close.
 Even though the button collapses the canopy, you must then retract the shaft manually, and that took some muscle and technique!
 The runner nests too close to the handle, making it hard to lock back into place when closing.

 If found on sale, the EEZ-Y won't disappoint.
 Otherwise, we found many of their claims to be a bit lofty, and if you buy this with high expectations of wind performance, or expect it to be an upgrade from you last bargain drug store umbrella, we imagine you'll be disappointed.